Porter’s Five Model Integration in Dash SaaS

 - When you click the “View” button from the Action column, you access the comprehensive detailed model view that displays all information about a specific Porter’s Five Forces analysis.
 This view is organized into several sections for easy navigation and thorough review of your strategic assessment.

 - The Attachments section shows all files associated with the model including market research, competitor data, and supporting documentation.
-You can add new attachments using the “Add” button to include additional research materials.
+You can add new attachments using the “Edit” button to include additional research materials.
 The Organizational Effects section presents the documented impact of this competitive analysis on your organization’s strategy and operations.
-Use the “Add” button to include additional organizational effects.
+Use the “Edit” button to include additional organizational effects.

-- The Goal Description section displays the analysis objectives and allows you to add more detailed goal descriptions using the “Add” button.
+- The Goal Description section displays the analysis objectives and allows you to add more detailed goal descriptions using the “Edit” button.

-- The Notes section displays all analysis notes and provides an “Add” button for including additional observations, methodology notes, or important strategic insights that don’t fit in other specific categories.
+- The Notes section displays all analysis notes and provides an “Edit” button for including additional observations, methodology notes, or important strategic insights that don’t fit in other specific categories.

 - Finally, the Comments section enables team collaboration through written communication about the competitive analysis.
 You can write comments about findings, ask questions about specific competitive forces, or provide updates on market changes.
 This section also includes the ability to upload attachments directly with your comments.